cseblog/cseblog.github.io/_posts/2018-09-22-thing-need-to-be-settled-before-starting-code-when-we-start-a-project.md

     - How to branching in Git or Git convention? -> Documenting the agreement
     - Setting code checkstyle/SonarLint rules -> implementing in development
-    - How team do unit test -> Should we writing unit testing description (input/output) before coding
+    - How team do unit tests -> Should we writing a unit testing description (input/output) before coding
     - How to do automation testing -> should we start at the beginning or later on
     - How to logging convention / How to code exception in general -> which framework and convention should we apply for logging
     - Which IDE team should use -> IntelliJ, Eclipse, Netbean…etc. All team members should use the same tools to make document/code consistency.